Joesalzer/ExoRV_LM/README.md

     Provides some key results from the full-data analysis, bootstrap, and cv along with visuals for after the modeling was done

 file: rv_lm.R <br>
-> Fit a two-way fixed effects linear model, with options to include covariates and which csv file to be used. <br>
+> Fit a two-way fixed effects linear model, with options to include covariates and which csv file to be used.

 > This script has some variables that need to be set by the user (such as the working directory, what the response column is called, what the time column is called, etc.) inside a block with the heading "## variables to be set by the user ##".
 This script assumes that the covariates are Gaussian fit parameters like depth, width, a and b (these begin with "fit_gauss") or the projected HG coefficients (these begin with "proj_hg_coeff_").
 These are only use for naming the model, whereas any custom covariates can be used but will result in the model name being "Gauss=none_HG=none".
-Feel free to edit this naming convention using lines 55-64 under "# name the current model, using Gaussian fit parameters and hg covariateNames". <br>
+Feel free to edit this naming convention using lines 55-64 under "# name the current model, using Gaussian fit parameters and hg covariateNames".

 > To run the model, go into the terminal at the working directory and run: Rscript rv_lm.R "CSV FILE" "VAR1,VAR2,..."
 If everything runs smoothly a folder called "models" will be created in your working directory with a subfolder of the model's name and metrics that have to do with the fit model itself as a file called "model.rds".
 If you want to run the model without any covariates, leave the variables blank.

 file: rv_lm_leverages.R <br>